dijidaro/dijidaro/README.md

-## Free and Open Source revision materials repository.
+## Free revision materials repository for students, educators and parents.